jtarchie/sqlc-gpt/PROMPT.md

 9. When a result has to be returned with more than two values a result struct needs to be created, ensure it has a prefix of the query name on it.
 For example, if the query name is `ListAll` the result struct would be `ListAllResult`.
 Output the definition of the struct type only if it will be used.
 10. Inline all code, don't create external functions.
 11. `sqlx` does not exist and function calls to `In` and `Rebind` should never be used!
-12. Please keep number place holders in the queries.
+12. Keep number place holders in the queries.

 Please provide the SQL query you want to convert into a Go function, and ensure to include any necessary context and parameter details.